 Include recruiting costs, equipment, and onboarding expenses for planned hires, not just base salary.
 Factor one-time expenses like annual software renewals, tax payments, and insurance premiums that hit your bank account in lumps rather than spreading evenly.

-Account for working capital needs as revenue scales, since faster growth often requires more cash tied up in accounts receivable.
+Account for working capital needs as revenue scales, since faster growth often requires more cash tied up in receivables.
 Model founder and executive compensation even if currently deferred, since those obligations will eventually need to be paid and affect your long-term cash position.

 Mistaking Accounting Profit for Cash Flow